Supplemental Equipment Grants (Non-Matching) (757): 2019-2020

-The 2018-2019 Pennsylvania budget provides school districts, and career and technical centers/area vocational-technical schools the opportunity to purchase equipment to better prepare students for what they will encounter in the workplace.
-The funds provided to school districts, and career and technical centers/area vocational technical schools are based on a formula.
+The 2019-2020 Pennsylvania budget provides school districts and career and technical centers/area vocational-technical schools (CTCs/AVTSs) the opportunity to purchase equipment to prepare students for the workplace.
+The funds provided to school districts and CTCs/AVTSs are based on a formula.
 This is a non-matching grant.

 All applications must include:

-- Name, address, telephone number and website of the career and technical center/area
+Name, address, telephone number, and website of the CTC/AVTS or school district.

-- Date Occupational Advisory Committee recommended the purchase, which must be PRIOR to the submission date.
+- Date that the Occupational Advisory Committee (OAC) recommended the purchase, which must be prior to the submission date.

 Entities Eligible for Funding

-- Area vocational-technical schools and career and technical education centers with
+- CTCs and AVTSs with PDE-approved career and technical education programs.

-- School districts with Pennsylvania Department of Education-approved career and
+- School districts with PDE-approved career and technical education programs.

 - Meets industry standards;

-- Is recommended by the Occupational Advisory Committee, with a recommendation date that is prior to submission;
+- Is recommended by the OAC, with a recommendation date that is prior to submission;

 receive payment based on the formula set forth by law.